What Is The Purpose Of Allusion

 For Writers:

-• Know Your Audience: Before using an allusion, consider your audience's knowledge base and cultural background.
-Ensure that the reference will be easily understood and appreciated.
+• Know Your Audience: Before using an allusion, consider your audience's knowledge base and cultural background. see to it that the reference will be easily understood and appreciated.

 • Choose Relevant Allusions: Select allusions that are directly relevant to your topic and enhance the meaning of your writing.
 Avoid using allusions simply for the sake of showing off your knowledge.